 In order to use IDEAL Law Firm’s website and our services in general, you are required to provide certain personal data.

-IDEAL Law Firm is the controller and we ensure that your personal data are processed in accordance with current legislation.
+IDEAL Law Firm is the data controller, and we ensure that your personal data are processed in accordance with current legislation.

 Jens Jacob Dühr is our contact person.
 His contact information is as follows: